youngbryanyu/titan-health-app/README.md

 ### Pushing New Changes
 Before pushing any changes and making a pull request, run the following:
 - `git config --global push.default current`: This will allow you to automatically push changes on your local branch to a remote branch of the same name using `git push` or `git push -u`.
 See [this](https://stackoverflow.com/questions/1519006/how-do-i-create-a-remote-git-branch/27185855#27185855) stack overflow post for more details if interested.
+Just make sure that if you are using this feature instead of specifying the remote branch, that there isn't already a remote branch with the same name or else there could be unintended conflicts.
 - `git config --global pull.rebase true`: This will set git to default rebase when pulling.

 Next, just run the following: